tordans/WPFBOGP/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
+= 2.1 BETA =
+* translation support, German translation
+* change media link in admin to media-new.php from base media library list
+* change sort so default image shows up first when other images set
+* contingency for if default checkbox is set but no default image is set
+* attempt to fix allinoneseo description issue in filtering trailing slashes
+* update html namespace to prefix (ogp.me) from xmlns (facebook)

 = 2.0.7 =
 * fixes bug with certain plugins not showing description tags properly
 * added back self-close on meta tags to preserve xhtml compatability, html5 is forgiving. core does this.